 Product liability claims are made against the manufacturers and suppliers of a defective or damaged product that has caused injury.
 This might be an item that malfunctions, such as a bicycle with brakes that don’t work.
 It could also be an item that has poor safety warnings, such as a heated hair styling tool that causes burns.

 Following an injury caused by a faulty or improperly labelled product, get professional advice from a personal injury lawyer.
 A product liability claim

 does not require you to prove the negligence of a manufacturer.
 Instead, it requires the company to prove they were not negligent.

-Do you have an injury as a result of another individual or company?
-Get in touch with the professionals at Car Accident Helpline to find out if you can proceed with a personal injury claim.
+Do you have an injury as a result of another individual or company and unnsure whether you have grounds for a personal injury claim?